 St. Mary’s outfield is equally formidable, sparked by a pair of pure athletes in junior centerfielder Devin Rose and sophomore left fielder Tyson Smith.
-Rose (four hits, two RBI and three stolen bases Thursday) and Smith are both versatile on the diamond, bringing speed, defense and a quick stick that hits for average and power.
+Rose and Smith are both versatile on the diamond, bringing speed, defense and a quick stick that hits for average and power.

 Speaking of versatility, Scott, Jones, Rose and Smith all play on the Eaglets’ powerhouse football team, a squad that is the defending Catholic League champs and has appeared in five of the past six Division 3 state finals.
 In the fall, Bowers could be quarterbacking the team.